adobe/helix-importer-ui/README.md

 ## Cache

-When `hlx import` serves content, imported resources can be cached locally.
+When `aem import` serves content, imported resources can be cached locally.
 After the first import, the files could be served from local file system.
 To enable the cache:

 ```
-hlx import --cache .cache/
+aem import --cache .cache/
 ```

 In the `.cache/` folder of the project, you will find all html pages, js, css, images... files requested on the remote host.